-The Gamlingay Village Design Guide Supplementary Planning Document is a material consideration in determining planning applications for developments within the village.
+Once adopted, the Gamlingay Village Design Guide will form a material consideration in determining planning applications for developments within the village.

 Who should use this document

 The Gamlingay Village Design Guide should be read by:

 - Developers, property owners and their designers, in considering potential development proposals. - Development management officers in assessing the suitability and determination of planning applications. - Statutory and non-statutory consultees, including the parish council and members of the public, in commenting on planning applications.